St-ZFeng/gptR/README.md

 # Some problems

 - The function does not seem to change your original data as the code given by the model seems to run inside the function body.
-But it is not possible to be completely sure about this.
+But I am not completely sure about this.
 However, it has been verified that the code given by the model to change the column type of the data frame does not act on the original dataframe.
 So if you are afraid of any problems, it is better to pass in the copied data.

 - The fact that the model sometimes does not follow the requirements in the prompt words should be a problem with the model itself, perhaps it does not understand them.
 Therefore the capability of this function depends a lot on the model itself, but its potential is unlimited.
-Therefore, at this stage, it is best not to have too high expectations for this function.
+At this stage, it is best not to have too high expectations for this function.

-- The model's capabilities may not be able to fulfill some requirements, especially if the methods used are not in the database it is learned from (e.g. some of the latest R packages).
+- The model may not be able to fulfill some requirements, especially if the methods used are not in the database that it learned from (e.g. latest R packages).
 This issue may be addressed in the future by giving models external documentation.

 # Can I change the prompt template?

 - Absolutely.
 Prompts are an important part of the functionality and a key element for better results, so you can customize your prompts for better results or just save on token usage.
 But some essential parts are indispensable.
 These are usually a model output form that is consistent with the original template, [[[replacement strings]]], and some core requirements, such as having the model return the result variable at the end of the code.

 - When you run the function for the first time, the built-in default prompt template is stored as a .md file in the package root folder so you can modify it.
-Use system.file(package = "gptR") to find it.
+Use ```system.file(package = "gptR")``` to find it or ```give_prompttemp(temp_type)``` to show it.
 Subsequent runs utilize this .md prompt template.

 # How to save on token usage

 - Anyone using this package is responsible for keeping an eye on their token usage to avoid excessive consumption (except for free models).

-- The default maximum prompt template consumes about 400 tokens, and the final number of tokens needs to be added to this plus the tokens for your data structure and requirement text, so you can further streamline the prompt templates to save tokens, but there are obvious trade-offs, as few prompts may not yield effective results, or may even increase the final cost (e.g. asking the model not to give any code comments).
+- The default maximum prompt template consumes about 400 tokens, and the final number of tokens needs to plus the tokens for your data structure and requirement text, so you can further streamline the prompt templates to save tokens, but there are obvious trade-offs, as few prompts may not yield effective results, or may even increase the final cost (e.g. asking the model not to give any code comments).

-- For some simple operations, it is clearly unwise to pay for implementation using the model.

 - Another approach is to filter out the necessary columns for larger data frames and pass them in.